-We find ourselves at a crossroad all across North America.
-We are still dealing with the effects of the Coivd-19 pandemic, and those effects are both public health and economic effects that have given us the largest unemployment rate since the Great Depression.
-We are also coming to grips with the long-simmering racial, social and ethnic injustice that was reignited by several incidents culminating with the murders of Breonna Taylor and George Floyd and others.
+We find ourselves at a crossroads throughout North America.
+We are still dealing with effects of the COVID-19 pandemic, and the impact it has had on public health and the economy.
+This crisis has given us the largest unemployment rate since the Great Depression.
+We are also coming to grips with the long-simmering racial, social and ethnic injustices that were reignited by several incidents, culminating with the murders of Breonna Taylor, George Floyd, and others.

-Yes, a “Blue Wave” benefits Unions and much of the results of the last two very important elections have begun to show.
-We have not yet seen all of the results because the effects of anti-worker judges appointed to the Bench, or the National Labor Relations Board decisions, or anti-worker executive orders, etcetera, may take years to show.
+Yes, a “Blue Wave” benefits unions, and we are seeing some of the results of the last two critically important elections.
+The effects of anti-worker judges appointed to the bench, National Labor Relations Board decisions, and anti-worker executive orders may take years to show.

-Let me name a few: The Trump Secretary of Labor, Eugene Scalia, is a union-busting attorney charged with protecting workers’ rights.
+One example is the Trump Secretary of Labor, Eugene Scalia, who is a union-busting attorney charged with protecting workers’ rights.
 What an irony!
 If the name sounds familiar, that’s because he’s a second-generation anti-union, anti-worker official.
 He is the son of the late Supreme Court Justice Antonin Scalia.
-We see that enforcement of prevailing wage laws and the Fair Labor Standards Act are way down, and the number of people charged with enforcement is also down.
-OSHA has had its funding cut and enforcement cut back.
-As of this writing, OSHA has refused to issue a Federal standard for the impact of Covid-19 in the workplace.
+Enforcement of prevailing wage laws and the Fair Labor Standards Act are way down, as is the number of people charged with enforcement.
+OSHA has had its funding cut, and enforcement cut back.
+As of this writing, OSHA has refused to issue a Federal standard for the impact of COVID-19 in the workplace.

-The Trump National Labor Relations Board has reversed all the Obama era cases that enhanced workers’ rights, and many that were in place prior to the Obama administration.
-However, let me give you an example that hits closer to home; and that is the situation in West Virginia and our own District Council 53.
-Our economy began to improve under President Obama and, up until the Covid crisis, was booming for the last five to seven years.
-Yet, as politics changed in West Virginia and Republicans occupied the seats of Government within the state, changes were made.
+The Trump National Labor Relations Board has reversed all of the Obama-era cases that enhanced workers’ rights, and many that were in place prior to the Obama administration.
+Here’s an example that hits closer to home—the situation in West Virginia and our own District Council 53.
+Our economy began to improve under President Obama, and was booming in the five to seven years prior to the COVID crisis.
+Yet, as politics changed in West Virginia, and Republicans occupied the seats of government within the state, changes were made.

-Prevailing wage in the state was abolished and West Virginia also became a right-to-work state.
-You may say “so what?”
-However, the net result was that in five years, we lost 20% of our members in West Virginia and 20% of our man hours.
+Prevailing wage in the state was abolished and West Virginia also became a Right-to-Work state.
+You may say “So what?”
+The net result was that, in five years, we lost 20 percent of our members, and 20 percent of our man hours in West Virginia.
 This all happened during a construction boom.
-The change in these two laws had a very negative and profound effect on our market share and our ability to negotiate better wages and benefits.
-We went from getting 85% of all school painting, drywall and glazing projects to the opposite of getting 15% of those projects being won by IUPAT union contractors.
+The change in these two laws had a very negative and profound impact on our market share and our ability to negotiate better wages and benefits.
+IUPAT contractors went from winning 85 percent of all school painting, drywall, and glazing projects, to winning just 15 percent of them.

 Don’t think it can’t happen where you live and work!
 A few subtle changes and we are weaker and poorer.
 Again, don’t vote against your own best interests.
 Your livelihood, and your families’ futures are at stake.

-I am not suggesting that electing democrats will give us everything we want for workers to gain a fairer slice of the economic pie.
+I am not suggesting that electing Democrats will give us everything we want for workers to gain a fairer slice of the economic pie.
 We will, as always, have to fight and make our voices heard, just as we are doing now in the fight against injustice and bigotry, which is very much a workers’ rights issue.
-However, given another four years, Trump and his enablers in the Congress and in the Courts will further divide our country along racial and ethnic lines, further erode workers’ rights and protections, all the while giving all the economic gains to the very wealthiest among us.
+However, given another four years, Trump and his enablers in Congress and the Courts will further divide our country along racial and ethnic lines, and further erode workers’ rights and protections, while giving all the economic gains to the wealthiest among us.

 I pray that we all turn back to God and seek Him and His kingdom so that he may heal our land of disease, hatred, and injustice.